At a Glance

 Flai's architecture is voice-first by design.
 The founding team built their voice infrastructure from scratch — rejecting off-the-shelf text-to-speech in favour of lower-latency, more natural-sounding call handling.
 That technical decision pays off in the inbound call experience.
 Dealers who have deployed Flai report call quality that feels genuinely human, with contextual awareness of inventory and scheduling that older IVR systems couldn't approach.
 Freeman Lexus booked 376 appointments from 426 bookable calls — an 88% conversion rate on inbound calls alone — generating $100K in monthly attributed profit.
 Those are real numbers that matter.

 But the phone channel, even when handled perfectly, only captures buyers who choose to call.
 Industry research consistently shows that the majority of automotive buyers start their journey online — browsing inventory, comparing models, calculating payments — before they ever pick up a phone.
 A buyer who spent 40 minutes on your website at 10pm, configured a vehicle, and left without a contact form is a lost opportunity that Flai's voice AI cannot recover.
-Swirl's web AI engages that buyer in real time, with browser autonomy that lets it navigate inventory pages, surface comparisons, and book test drives without requiring the buyer to initiate a call.
+Swirl's web AI engages that buyer in real time, with Browser Autonomy that lets it navigate inventory pages, surface comparisons, and book test drives without requiring the buyer to initiate a call.

-Swirl achieves a 27% engagement rate — versus the 5–8% industry average for standard chatbots — because it operates where buyers already are.
+Swirl achieves a 28% engagement rate — versus the 5–8% industry average for standard chatbots — because it operates where buyers already are.
 Adding Flai's phone coverage on top of an existing web AI is a reasonable multi-vendor stack, but if you can only choose one platform, coverage across the full channel mix (web + voice + SMS) is the higher-leverage decision for most dealer groups.

 Flai recovers revenue from buyers who call.
 Swirl creates revenue from buyers who browse.
 For most dealerships, the browsing audience is larger than the calling audience — which is why channel coverage determines revenue ceiling before any other factor.